davidzambrana/threat-fabric/README.md

 ## Generic requirements for both test frameworks

-Make sure you have installed node v18+ as some dependencies need it: Run this command to verify `node -v`
+Make sure you have installed node v18+ as some dependencies need it.

+Run this command to verify `node -v`

 Also make sure you have `npm` installed in your system.

 Run `npm -v` to be able to install the packages.

-### Instal the packages
+### Install the packages

 Clone this repository and run `npm i` to install the dependencies.